saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/espresso.md

 <p><small>| OPTIONAL | OBJECT |</small></p>

 The `testOptions` property allows you to provide options to `saucectl`.
 It's a set of parameters allowing you to provide additional details about which test class should be run for the suite and how to apply them.
-More information can be found in the official Android ["Test from the command line"](https://developer.android.com/studio/test/command-line#am-instrument-options) and ["AndroidJUnitRunner"](https://developer.android.com/reference/androidx/test/runner/AndroidJUnitRunner) docs.
+For more information, see the official Android ["Test from the command line"](https://developer.android.com/studio/test/command-line#am-instrument-options) and ["AndroidJUnitRunner"](https://developer.android.com/reference/androidx/test/runner/AndroidJUnitRunner) docs.

 ```yaml
 suites: